NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/cosmos-reason-on-ai-foundry/README.md

 ![Screenshot 2025-11-03 at 18.02.24.png](imgs/Screenshot%202025-11-03%20at%2018.02.24.png)

-# Task 4: Test the NVIDIA Nemotron NIM
+# Task 4: Test the NVIDIA Cosmos Reason NIM

 Wait until the model has been fully deployed on the Azure AI Foundry endpoint: